Viracopos International Airport: History

 However, due to legal and bureaucratic issues, the Infraero original plan never occurred.
 Since the concession to Consortium Aeroportos Brasil, a new investment program focusing particularly on the construction of a new terminal was announced.
 The phase 1 of the new passenger terminal opened in May 2015.

+Responding to critiques to the situation of its airports, on May 18, 2011, Infraero released a list evaluating some of its most important airports according to its saturation levels.
+According to the list, Viracopos was considered to be requiring attention, operating between 70% and 85% of its capacity.

-Following a decision made on 26 April 2011 by the Federal Government for private companies being granted concessions to operate some Infraero airports, on 6 February 2012, the administration of the airport was conceded, for 30 years, to the Consortium Aeroportos Brasil composed by the Brazilian Triunfo, an Investments and Funds Society (45%), UTC Engenharia e Participações, an Engineering and Investments Society (45%), and the French Aeroports Egis Avia (10%).
+Following a decision made on 26 April 2011 by the Federal Government for private companies being granted concessions to operate some Infraero airports, on 6 February 2012, the administration of the airport was conceded, for 30 years, to the Consortium Aeroportos Brasil composed of the Brazilian Triunfo, an Investments and Funds Society (45%), UTC Engenharia e Participações, an Engineering and Investments Society (45%), and the French Aeroports Egis Avia (10%).
 Infraero, the state-run organization, remains with 49% of the shares of the company incorporated for the administration.

+The facility encompasses 1,766 hectares (4,364 acres) of airport property and contains one 3,240m runway.